torchnyu/blog/_posts/2020-09-18-think-the-worst-pessimism-and-programming.md

 ---
-title:  "Think The Worst: Pessimism and Programming"
+title:  "Think The Worst: The Value of Pessimism"
 date:   2020-09-18 10:00:00 -0700
 ---